Julzpeter/insta-clon/README.md

 ## Features
 As a user of the application you will be able to:

+* Sign in to the application to start using
+* Upload pictures to the application
 * View different photos that interest you
-* Click on a single photo to expand it and also view the details of the photo.
-The photo details will appear on a modal within the same route as the main page.
-* Search for diffrent categories of photos (i.e Travel,Sports)
-* View photos based on the location they were taken and category
+* See my profile with all my pictures

 ##  Installing
 * You require a minimum python version 3.6 to run the application
-* Clone this repo: git clone https://github.com/Julzpeter/Gallery.git
+* Clone this repo: git clone https://github.com/Julzpeter/insta-clon.git
 * The repo comes in a zipped or compressed format.
 Extract to your prefered location and open it.
 * To run the app, you'll have to run the following commands in your terminal pip install -r requirements.txt *On your terminal,Create database gallery using the command below.
 CREATE DATABASE gallery;